scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

   - Traits or abstract classes are always open, so open is redundant for them.
 -->

 Scala *classes* are used in OOP-style programming.
 Here’s an example of a class that models a “person.”
-The first and last names can both be modified, so they’re declared as `var` parameters:
+In OOP, fields are typically mutable, so `firstName` and `lastName` are both declared as `var` parameters:

 ```scala
 class Person(var firstName: String, var lastName: String):